by Maura Duffy

 Though stress incontinence affects people of all ages, races, and both sexes, it is twice as common in women as in men; and affects one in three women at some point in their lifetimes .
 It is more common in women because pregnancy, childbirth, and menopause may weaken the pelvic floor muscles.
 The condition is especially common in older women because the pelvic floor muscles tend to weaken with age, especially when hormone levels drop after menopause.

 If stress incontinence is affecting your lifestyle, there are treatments that can lessen the problem or eliminate it entirely.
 Although there are surgical devices such as bladder slings, mesh implants, and transvaginal tape that are approved by the FDA to treat urinary incontinence, they have very high rates of complications.

-Mesh operations in particular, have been notoriously bad in both men and women.
+Mesh operations in particular have been notoriously bad in both men and women.
 One study of mesh operations showed that 12-17% of patients were re-admitted to the hospital for hernias, and the majority of those patients had life-threatening complications solely from the mesh operation.
 These complications include bowel perforation, enterocutaneous fistulas, chronic surgical site infection, late intra-abdominal abscess, nonhealing wounds, hematomas, seromas, and bowel obstruction.
-Most of these complications required reoperation and seriously question the safety of these procedures .
+Most of these complications required reoperation which puts the safety of these procedures into question.